 - In which space do virtual criminals operate?

-- What types of crimes are perpetuated in the cyberspace?
+- What types of crimes are perpetrated in cyberspace?

 - Who are the perpetrators?
 Individuals or organisations?